Frequently Asked Questions

 This does not strictly measure mains noise, but distortion on the Mains sine wave in the audio band, which is dominated by low order harmonics.
 It actually says so in the small print on the case.

-This kind of measurement device is particularly useless, as the normal rectifier inside equipment will create exactly the same kind of distortion so it must be well filtered anyway to not affect the device's performance.
+This kind of measurement device measures distortion on the mains supply rather than noise.
+The normal rectifier inside equipment will create exactly the same kind of distortion so it must be well filtered anyway to not affect the device's performance.
 What is more, the "meter" reading is dominated by low frequencies, so it cannot show improvements at higher frequencies!

 In other words, it does not detect "any change" but on "certain specific changes", which do not apply to the iFi product in question.